 In the amazing final sequence of the show, the Man in the High Castle, played with just the right amount of insanity by Stephen Root, tells John Smith the reason their experiments have not gone well; only people who are dead in this reality but alive in others can “travel” to this reality and vice versa.
 The Nazis’ plan of sending soldiers through the portal they have made will not work.
 After John Smith hears this news, we get a slow building shot of Juliana finally figuring out how to travel to other realities, which she pulls off right after being shot by John Smith.

-While Season 2 ended with Juliana seeing her sister, Trudy (from another reality), as the cliffhanger, this season we are left waiting to see where Juliana went and if she will survive her injures.
+While Season 2 ended with Juliana seeing her sister, Trudy (from another reality), as the cliffhanger, this season we are left waiting to see where Juliana went and if she will survive her injuries.
 My guess is that she will be fine; she is obviously the chosen one/avatar/Neo.

 After all that, if you are wondering if you should watch Season 3 after maybe feeling meh about Season 2, you should; the show feels more confident and seems to understand where it wants to go.